benhyland/personal-site/posts/2013-06-27-systema-drill-notes.md

 I have ended up with a few notes on the general principles and on some common exercises.

-I find these helpful when I try to explain what it's about to someone new, which happens ocassionally as Systema is still moderately obscure in the UK.
+I find these helpful when I try to explain what it's about to someone new, which happens occasionally as Systema is still moderately obscure in the UK.

 It's also nice to remind myself what I like to play with when I eventually go back to class.